 Because their relationship triggers are so many, finding reasons to leave a relationship comes easily to them.
 In fact, they are probably always looking for more reasons to leave than to stay.
 With avoidant attachment, it’s hard to practice commitment, because in a commitment, you have to give your all.

 Which is why casual encounters, one-night stands and no strings attached encounters are more their speed when it comes to dating.
-They prefer people who can give them their emotional distance and stay independent on their own.
+They prefer people who can maintain an emotional distance and stay independent on their own.

 7. Even when in a serious relationship with avoidant attachment, they will never ask you for help